Dronedarone: Regulatory review

-Originally submitted as a New Drug Application in 2005, dronedarone was reviewed and recommended for approval on March 18, 2009, by an Advisory Committee of the United States Food and Drug Administration (FDA).
-The FDA is not bound by the committee's recommendation, but it takes its advice into consideration when reviewing new drug applications.
-The FDA approved dronedarone on July 2, 2009.
+Originally submitted as a New Drug Application in 2005, dronedarone was reviewed and recommended for approval in March 2009, by an Advisory Committee of the United States Food and Drug Administration (FDA).
+The FDA approved dronedarone in July 2009.

-Health Canada was the second major regulatory body to approve the drug, giving its approval on August 12, 2009.
+Health Canada was the second major regulatory body to approve the drug, giving its approval in August 2009.
 The approval is for "treatment of patients with a history of, or current atrial fibrillation to reduce their risk of cardiovascular hospitalization due to this condition."

-The European Medicines Agency issued a Summary of Positive Opinion regarding dronedarone on 24 September 2009 recommending to the European Commission to grant a marketing authorization within the European Union.
+The European Medicines Agency issued a Summary of Positive Opinion regarding dronedarone in September 2009, recommending to the European Commission to grant a marketing authorization within the European Union.

 Research

-A follow on drug, poyendarone, has been developed by modifying the Dronedarone molecule to remove its tendency to cause ventricular arrhythmia.
-The new drug was developed by the National University of Singapore (NUS) Department of Pharmacy and patents have been applied for.
+In July 2019, a new drug called poyendarone was patented by the department of pharmacy of National University of Singapore (NUS).
+It was developed by modifying the dronedarone molecule to remove its tendency to cause ventricular arrhythmia.